vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Geertz, Clifford

 1980 Negara.
 The Theatre State in Nineteenth-Century Bali.
-PrincetoṇGambier-Parry, T. R.
+PrincetoṇGambier-Parry, ṬR.

 1930 A Catalogue of Photographs of Sanskrit mss purchased for the administrators of the Max M¨uller Memorial Fund.
 Oxford/London.